 #4) Do NOT go anywhere near the deer you hit.
 It is stunned, scared and unpredictable.
 Let the police know where it is, and they will deploy the appropriate animal control personnel.

 Wondering about what your auto insurance would cover in this situation?
 Typically, animal collisions are covered under your comprehensive coverage.
 However, if you swerved and collided into a guard rail to avoid the deer, that would normally fall under your collision coverage.
 Be sure you review your auto insurance declarations page to ensure you fully understand your coverage.
-If you have any additional questions regarding auto insurance coverage, feel free to contact our Keenan Insurance Agency.
-Our agents would be happy to answer any questions you might have, or review your current auto insurance policy.

 If you have been in an a collision, Keenan Collision Center provides free no-obligation estimates.
 Contact us anytime online or at 215-345-6800.